Paes foresees the release of masks in closed places until November 15 in Rio

 Read too: ‘I lost control’, reveals to GLOBO the lawyer who lost R$ 30 million in a betting scheme that involved judges and civil servants

-Paes criticized the federal universities’ initiative to only return to face-to-face activities in 2022 when all other sectors are already returning.

-The mayor admitted that he will hardly be able to bring back the 25,000 students who have not participated in in-person or virtual public school activities since March of last year.
+He also criticized the federal universities’ initiative to only return to face-to-face activities in 2022 when all other sectors are already returning, but admitted that it will hardly be able to bring back the 25,000 students who did not participate in face-to-face or virtual activities in the public network. since March of last year.

 Surgeon Death: Delegate claims that dealer Tio Comel, the biggest car cloner in the state, ordered and articulated Hilux theft